-What’s Included: instruction, course guide, certificate, most meals (3), one copy of Clint or Craig’s book or QDMA’s harvest and observation logs — depending on the class — and QDMA membership for non-member price.
+What’s Included: instruction, course guide, certificate, some meals/snacks, and QDMA membership for non-member price.

-What’s Not Included: breakfast, travel and lodging (lodging option reserved within 30 minutes, information provided after registration)
+What’s Not Included: some meals, travel and lodging (lodging option will be reserved, information provided after registration)

 Cancellation Policy: Applicants of Deer Steward Modules shall be entitled to a full refund of course fees if the QDMA National Office is notified within fourteen (14) business days of the course date.
 Cancellations made less than fourteen (14) business days from the course date shall entitle the applicant to a fifty percent (50%) refund of course fees.
 No refunds shall be made for cancellations less than two (2) business days before the course date.